 Another option might be to password-protect only a few posts.
 This is also simple in WordPress and Typepad.
 Blogger is a more basic platform and does not allow for protecting individual posts without special software (known as a “plug-in”) or coding skills.

 If you have some thoughts to share, but you’d rather not make them available to the general public, you might want to “blog” by sharing private Notes on Facebook with your friends.
 One of my friends documented her transition into FS retirement and subsequent drive across the U.S. in this way.
 (Or just create an email list and send out a group email now and then.
 Not as much fun, but more private.)

 Most blogging platforms offer an option for listing on search engines—or not.
 If you choose “not,” that means that only people who have the direct link for your blog should be able to read it.
 It’s not 100 percent guaranteed to keep the wide world from finding your blog, but it will cut down on traffic and comments that you are not interested in attracting anyway.

 Finally, and for family members only: yes, we do represent the U.S. to a certain degree, if only in an unofficial capacity.
 While it seems prudent to avoid commenting directly on host country politics and policies, I believe that we do have much more leeway than an officer would have to comment on daily life at our post, on American politics, or on general conditions in the Foreign Service.
 However, if you have something to say, remember to say it as YOURSELF, with copious disclaimers to that effect.
-If your spouse has an opinion, they can start their own blog!
+If your spouse has an opinion, he or she can start a blog as well!

 Kelly Bembry Midura is AAFSW ‘s Content Manager.
 She blogs at wellthatwasdifferent.com.